RiverFinancial/nostrex/README.md

 ### Solid Foundation

 The Erlang OTP allowed Whatsapp to scale to billions of users with a small team of engineers.
 With the right optimizations I feel confident that a single beefy Nostr instance will be able to power millions of concurrent connections.

+### Rate limiting

+IP-based rate limiting for sockets, filters, and events is implemented and configurable.

 ### Load testing